klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Save the file and run it in your console.
-When the above code is executed, the receipt of transaction is output as shown below.
+Run the code in your console.
+When the above code is executed, the receipt of transaction is shown below.

 ```bash
 $ node ./test.js